alowet/distributionalRL/README_data.md

 - - - - - - - For pseudopopulation decoding, the order is `[pop_scores, coefs, cell_inds_all, confusions]`. `pop_scores` is an array of shape `(n_pseudopop_sizes, n_cv_splits)`, with `pseudopop_sizes` in increasing order; `coefs` is an array of shape `(n_pseudopop_sizes, n_cv_splits, n_pairs, n_cells)` containing the learned classifier weights for each neuron in the (linear) classifier in each CV fold, as above; `cell_inds_all` is an object array of shape `(n_pseudopop_sizes,)`, where each element is itself a Boolean array of length `n_cells` indicating whether or not a given cell was included in that (randomly-sampled) pseudopopulation; and `confusions` is an array of shape `(n_pseudopop_sizes, n_cv_splits, n_trace_types, n_trace_types)` containing the confusion matrices for each pseudopopulation and CV split.

-Finally, files ending with 'spks_smooth' or 'firing' contain the smoothed data necessary for plotting (in `neural_analysis/plot_smoothed_data.ipynb`).
+Third, files ending with 'spks_smooth' or 'firing' contain the smoothed data necessary for plotting (in `neural_analysis/plot_smoothed_data.ipynb`).
 This is also a `dict` with the following fields:

 - `neuron_info`: as above
 - `n_trace_types`: as above